 - What else you can expect from the Community

-The Yext Community is designed to allow people to ask questions about how things work and to learn best practices about building and maintaining search experiences.
-No question is “dumb” or “silly”.
-This is a judgement-free zone, folks!
+The Hitchhikers Community is designed to allow people to ask questions about how things in Yext work and to learn best practices about building and maintaining search experiences.
+No question is dumb or silly – this is a judgment-free zone, folks!

-Additionally, from this page, if you have a question or topic in mind that you want to search for in the community, you can enter a question or topic in the search box at the top of the page.
-This will pull in relevant community posts, and you can click View Post to dive right into a community post.
+If you have a question or topic in mind that you want to search for in the Community, you can enter it in the Search box at the top-right of the page.
+Results will include relevant Community posts as well as learning tracks, guides, and help articles.

-If you find what you’re looking for, click View Post to check it out!
-Otherwise, click on the Community tab at the top of the page to add a new question or topic.
+If you find what you’re looking for, click VIEW POST to check it out!
+Otherwise, click + New Topic in the upper right to create your own post.

 How to Engage with the Community

-There are a variety of ways you will be engaging with content in the community:
+There are a variety of ways to engage with the Community:

-To start a new topic, click on the New Topic button.
-This button will be visible on the Community Home Page, or a Category Page.
-It will not be visible if you are already clicked into a specific topic.
+To start a new thread with a topic or question, click on the + New Topic button in the top-right.
+This button will be visible on the Community home page or a Category page, but not if you are already clicked into a specific post.

 Reply to a Post

-Once you find a topic that you would like to contribute to, click Reply either next to the post or at the bottom of the thread.
-This will open the composer panel where you can create your response.
+Once you find a post that you would like to contribute to, click Reply either next to the post or at the bottom of the thread.

 Like a Post

-If a topic is helpful, you click on the thumbs up icon to acknowledge that you like it!
+If a post or comment is helpful, click on the thumbs up icon!

 Mark a Post as the Solution

-If you receive a response that answers your question, we encourage you to mark it as the solution so other viewers are aware that the thread has an answer.
-To mark a post as the solution, click on the three dots underneath the post, and click Solution.
+If you receive a response that answers your question, we encourage you to mark it as the solution so other Hitchhikers are aware that the thread has an answer.
+To mark a comment as the solution, click on the Solution checkbox icon underneath the comment.

 Posting Best Practices